- Population: 22.25 million

 What are the main humanitarian challenges in Cameroon?

-Humanitarian needs are enormous and growing: 1.4 million people are estimated to be food insecure in the Far North.
+Humanitarian needs are enormous and growing: 1.4 million people are estimated to be food insecure in the Far North and 1.6 million are estimated to be in humanitarian need.

 How does the IRC help in Cameroon?